tessel/this-week-in-tessel/2016-08-21-Crash-Reporter.md

-### Hi from tessel-crashbot
+### The Tessel Crash Reporter service

 The Tessel 2 [crash reporter](http://crash-reporter.tessel.io) is a web service which automatically collects anonymized crash reports when a crash is detected in the Tessel 2's command line interface (CLI).
-Given that the CLI is one of the primary ways of interacting with your Tessel it is important that the CLI be extremely stable; so it's a joy to use.
+Given that the CLI is one of the primary ways of interacting with your Tessel it is important that the CLI be extremely stable; so that it can be a joy to use.

 This project started during the early days of the CLI.
 We wanted to make sure that the team was proactively fixing issues that users could potentially run into, so the onboarding experience was as smooth as possible.